Swelling and pain on the side of a fingernail usually indicate an infection or injury affecting the nail fold or surrounding tissue.

 |---|---|---|

-| Psoriasis affecting nails | Pitting, discoloration & thickened nails without acute swelling/pain usually present elsewhere on body too. | Dermatological therapies including topical steroids & systemic meds if extensive. |
+| Psoriasis affecting nails | Pitting, discoloration & thickened nails without the classic acute tenderness and pus of an infection; skin findings may be present elsewhere too. | Dermatological therapies including topical steroids & systemic meds if extensive. |

-| Eczema (Atopic Dermatitis) | Sore itchy skin around nails with scaling & cracking but less pus formation than infection. | Mild corticosteroids & moisturizers; avoid irritants triggering flare-ups. |
+| Eczema (Atopic Dermatitis) | Sore itchy skin around nails with scaling & cracking but usually less pus formation than bacterial infection. | Mild corticosteroids & moisturizers; avoid irritants triggering flare-ups. |

-| Bacterial cellulitis beyond nail fold | Larger area redness/swelling spreading rapidly with fever; systemic illness signs present. | Urgent systemic antibiotics & possibly hospitalization depending on severity. |
+| Bacterial cellulitis beyond nail fold | Larger area redness/swelling spreading rapidly with fever; systemic illness signs may be present. | Urgent systemic antibiotics & possibly hospitalization depending on severity. |

-| Tumors (Rare) | Persistent painless lumps near nails without infection signs; progressive growth over time observed. | Surgical removal after biopsy confirmation necessary for diagnosis & treatment planning. |
+| Tumors (Rare) | Persistent lumps or nail changes that do not behave like an infection and continue enlarging over time. | Surgical removal after biopsy confirmation may be necessary for diagnosis & treatment planning. |

 Consulting a healthcare professional ensures accurate diagnosis when symptoms don’t improve quickly.